ZewoGraveyard/LoggerMiddleware/README.md

 License
 -------

-**Scribe** is released under the MIT license.
+**LoggerMiddleware** is released under the MIT license.
 See LICENSE for details.